 While understanding the DC budget may seem complicated, setting the city's budget is a lot like setting your own.
 You determine your top priorities, like rent or mortgage.
-You look at your current income and expenses, and then make choices that reflect your needs and priorities.
+You look at your current income and expenses, and then make choices that reflect your needs.

-You've probably had to make tough decisions about budgeting: How should you cut expenses to save money?
+You've probably had to make tough decisions about budgeting: What can you cut to save money?
 How should you spend the money that's left over after covering the basics?
 Do you need to move expenses around from year to year to meet changing needs?

-If you've faced these kind of questions, then you already understand some of the basics of the DC budget and how it is developed.
+If you've faced these kinds of questions, then you already understand some of the basics of the DC budget and how it is developed.
 You certainly know enough to get involved!